rodrigodadam/scrum-master-quiz/README.md

 In all devices the game and the game display are positioned equal to avoid visual position problems.

+To avoid user copy and past the questions *onmousedown* was used.

 <br>

 - **Fail Page** (`fail.html`)